Pabitra-33/HelloWorld_Node/README.md

 node server.js

 .
 Access your server:
-Open a web browser and navigate to http://localhost:3000.
+Open a web browser and navigate to http://localhost:8000.
 You should see "Hello, world!" displayed in the browser window.

 That's it!
-You've created a simple Node.js server that listens on port 3000 and responds with "Hello, world!" when accessed.
+We've created a simple Node.js server that listens on port 8000 and responds with "Hello, world!" when accessed.